UW-Upwelling-Project/nhw21-projects-upwelling/README.md

 Upwelling brings nutrient rich water to the surface and supplies nutrition necessary for biological productivity.
 “Coastal upwelling ecosystems like the U.S. west coast are some of the most productive ecosystems in the world and support many of the world’s most important fisheries.
 Although coastal upwelling regions account for only one percent of the ocean surface, they contribute roughly 50 percent of the world’s fisheries landings” (NOAA Ocean Explorer).
 While upwelling is generally thought of as positive (bringing nutrients to the surface), it also brings low oxygenated water to the surface and intense upwelling is associated with coastal hypoxia, causing large scale fish kills.

 ![](upwelling_fig.gif)
+Figure 1.
 Upwelling with wind-driven mechanism shown.
 Note not all upwelling is wind-driven. (fig from NOAA Oceanservices)

 Already 30 years ago, Bakun (1990) postulated that global warming would impact major coastal upwelling systems: "Evidence from several different regions suggests that the major coastal upwelling systems of the world have been growing in upwelling intensity as greenhouse gases have accumulated in the earth's atmosphere" due to "increased onshore-offshore atmospheric pressure gradients, intensified alongshore winds, and accelerated coastal upwelling circulation".
 Models suggest that the effects will be stronger at pole-ward latitudes, which will cause a shift in the location of coastal upwelling (Rykaczewski, R. R. et al. 2015, Wang et al. 2015).
 Since then, a number of researchers (e.g. Bakun et al. 2015, Garcia et al. 2015, Garreaud and Falvey 2009, Xie et al. 2018) have found direct or model evidence of changes in coastal upwelling patterns that match the Bakun's predictions.

 However this work has focused on the wind-driven eastern boundary upwelling systems: California, Humboldt (off Peru), Benguela (off SW coast of Africa) and Canary (off the NW coast of Africa).
 These are major upwelling systems and are responsible for ca 20% of the global fish catch, but they are only a fraction of the world's upwelling systems.
 The world's upwelling systems are diverse, some wind-driven while others are not, some continual while many are seasonal, and some current-driven.

 ![](images/upwelling_zones_crop.png)
+Figure 2.
+World's upwelling zones.

 ### Sample data